i1li/i1li.github.io/README.md

 # Minimal, Responsive, Pure JavaScript, Single Page App
 No frameworks, just pure JavaScript (a.k.a. vanilla JavaScript), CSS, and HTML.
 Responsive containers, images, video, and text automatically adjust to fit accordingly across small and large screens.
+Minimal, Single Page App, light/dark, zoom in/out, full screen image overlay, go to top, lazy loading, embeded content display toggle, target links as subpages (page/target instead of page#target)

 [Demo site](https://y0.netlify.app/) contains my personal writing, feel free to fork this repo and use it as a template.